jbtubman/dimroom/README.md

 #### Unsupported Queries

-* **Coordinates within polygons queries.** This was blocked by the command line parsing problem mentioned in the previous point.
-(The code to determine this is actually in the file `contains.hpp`.
-  It is based on a C original (with credit given), but translated into modern C++/STL.)
 * **ANDing queries together.** Not yet available.
 (Internally, lazily evaluated STL range views are used for future support of this feature).